material-ui-swing/DemoSwingRatio/README.md

 # DemoSwingRatio

-This demo is a Swing application and I'm trying to implement the ration effect at an panel inside the application (Like Powerpoint)
+This application is a simple app to present material-ui-swing lib.
+In addition, the app is under developing (too slowly).

 You can download the jar at this [link](https://gitlab.com/palazzovincenzo/demoswingratio/-/tree/master/bin)